ServerContainers/netatalk/README.md

 Apple announced to deprecate afp and move to samba.

 # netatalk
-netatalk - freshly complied from official stable releases on debian:stretch
+netatalk - freshly complied from official stable releases on debian:buster

 # Source Code
 Check the following link for a new version: https://sourceforge.net/projects/netatalk/files/netatalk